agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/Backtranslated/README.md

 > This film is an eye opener for those who can only see the glamorous lifestyles of the stars.
 It tells you how people who want to do good are not able to.
 Plus the bomb explosion scene is very real.

 ## Example 2

-**Original:**
-> A DOUBLE LIFE has developed a mystique among film fans for two reasons: the plot idea of an actor getting so wrapped up into a role (here Othello) as to pick up the great flaw of that character and put it into his own life...

 **Back-translated (French):**
 > She is perfect.
 Her inexperience of action actually works in her favor.
 We have never seen her before, so it really looks like her story.
 She also faces a real hardness.
 It works against her, but because we've never seen her before, she comes across as a tough person rather than an actress playing a tough person.